Lyle Myran (1942 - 2020) - Obituary

 Survivors include his wife, Shannon; sons, Mark Myran and Corey (Anabelle) Myran; stepson, Darren (Stacy Jassek) Shatter; daughter, Cheryl (Mike) Scheerhoorn; and stepdaughter, Jada (Ted) McCann.
 He will also be missed by his grandchildren, great grandchildren and numerous nieces, nephews, many extended family members, and an endless list of good friends.

-He was preceded in death by his parents; sisters, Marilyn Hanson, LuJean ""Tooie"" Steiner, Julaine ""Julie"" Hammer, and brother, Percy Myran.
+He was preceded in death by his parents; sisters, Marilyn Hanson, LuJean "Tooie" Steiner, Julaine "Julie" Hammer, and brother, Percy Myran. www.minnehahafuneralhoime.com